nuest/Geosoftware-II-AALLH/README.md

 ## Using the CLI-Tools

+- clone Repository
+- install Python and pip
+- navigate in Folder `$ cd Geosoftware-II-AALLH`
+- run `pip install -r requirements.txt`

-If you have cloned our repository and installed Python, open the commandline and navigate to the CLI Tools folder in our project folder and type `python masterExtract.py --help` to show the options you can chose from.
+Open the commandline and navigate to the CLI Tools folder in our project folder `cd CLI Tools` and type `python masterExtract.py --help` to show the options you can chose from.
 ```bat
 Options:
   --path TEXT  Path to Folder containing Geofiles